 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as described in Part Two.
-Then, expertly configure things as explained in Part 3.
-Once all of this is in place, you then connect all of the dots with plugins.
+Simple … first, set up your WordPress site as described in Part Two.
+Then, expertly configure everything as shown in Part 3.
+Once all of this is in place, you can then automate the process with plugins like the ones discussed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some examples of plugins that can help:
+Let’s take a look now at a number of traffic-generating plugins that can help to:

-- Distribute content automatically to social sites and social bookmarking sites
+- Distribute content automatically to social media sites and social bookmarking sites

-- Post content via RSS feeds to other blogs
+- Post content automatically via RSS feeds to other web properties

 Jetpack

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, GooglePlus, LinkedIn and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/